VincentToups/emacs-utils/monads.md

 Ok, so quotations are lambdas.
 What are monadic quotations of the list monad?
 These must be quotations which take a value off the stack and return a list of values.
-The quotation version of `return` or the list monad would be:
+The quotation version of `return` for the list monad would be:

     (||| word: list-return 1>list end:)